 - Stay calm and do not rush.
 Evacuation can work properly and reduce your risk if you act safely and calmly. - Take a few items with you.
-Gather personal items you or your family might need, using the checklist on page 8. - Turn off lights, appliances and water. - As you leave, lock your house and tie a white cloth or white towel on your front door to let emergency workers know everyone has left the area. - Pets will not be allowed in the public shelters.
-Please make other arrangements for your pets. - Certified service animals will be allowed in public shelters. - Use your own transportation or, if possible, ride with a neighbor.
+Gather personal items you or your family might need, using the checklist on page 8. - Turn off lights, appliances and water. - As you leave, lock your house and tie a white cloth or white towel on your front door to let emergency workers know everyone has left the area. - Ask your local emergency management agency for pet evacuation procedures during an emergency. - Use your own transportation or, if possible, ride with a neighbor.
 Keep car windows and air vents closed and listen to a local radio station. - Use the map on page 4 of this calendar to find the sector in which you live and the evacuation route you should follow.
-(Write this information in the space provided next to the map.) - Follow the evacuation routes shown on the map.
+(Write this information in the space provided next to the map.) - · Follow the evacuation routes shown on the map.
 Go to the nearest reception center and register as an evacuee.
 If you become separated from your family, ask the locating service at the reception center to help you find your relatives. - If you have unique needs or experience problems, call 211 for assistance. - Dial 711 for TTY/Relay Service. - Do not self-evacuate if you do not live or work in the designated evacuation sector(s).

-If an evacuation is underway, members of the public who are NOT directed to evacuate should remain off the roadways to allow the evacuation to proceed.
+If an evacuation is underway. members of the public who are NOT directed to evacuate should remain off the roadways to allow the evacuation to proceed.